Monday Night Football Lines & Odds

 It’s been a tradition since 1970, and it was, for a long time, the only primetime NFL game you would be able to find each week.
 That, of course, has changed with the introduction of both Sunday Night Football and Thursday Night Football over the past decades.

-We’ve assembled this guide to Monday Night Football so you can sit back and enjoy learning everything you’ll need to know about the games, how to bet on them and more.
+We’ve assembled this guide to betting on MNF so you can learn how to bet on them legally and safely in NY, and much more.

 Those who assemble the schedules have always made a point of attempting to give fans the best possible primetime matchups to watch.
 Sure, there will always be some misses and disappointing games, but for the most part, the NFL has done well in making sure the Monday night game is worth staying up past your bedtime for.